 - The stress from high-activity jobs keeps you awake in bed at night.

 - The physical activity from work causes you to be alert, and awake around bedtime.

 The key to getting a good night’s sleep is relaxing both your body and mind so it’s easy to drift off into a slumber when bedtime comes around, but that’s difficult to do if you’re stressed out from work, wide awake after physical activity on the job, or working late-night hours.
 Here are some helpful sleep tips for individuals who hold high-activity positions and can’t seem to fall asleep after working on their feet all day.

 Once it’s time for bed, you should be able to retire to a room that’s set-up to maximize your sleep.
 Ideally, it should be clean, dark, quiet, cool, and of course, comfortable.
 Make sure lights are turned off, outside noise pollution is blocked off, and your thermostat is set to a moderate temperature between 62-68 degrees.

-Most importantly, though, your mattress should be especially cozy and accommodating.
-As the centerpiece of your bedroom, you want to make sure your bed works for your body type, sleeper type, and specific personal needs.
+Most importantly, though, your mattress should be especially cosy and accommodating.
+As the centrepiece of your bedroom, you want to make sure your bed works for your body type, sleeper type, and specific personal needs.